hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 func (m myResource) Create(ctx context.Context, req tfsdk.CreateResourceRequest, resp *tfsdk.CreateResourceResponse)
 ```

-In this example, `req` holds the configuration and plan; there is no state
+In this example, `req` holds the configuration and plan, and there is no state
-value, as the resource doesn't exist in state yet (that's why it's being
+value because the resource does not yet exist in state.
-created).

 ## Get the Entire Configuration, Plan, or State